qinyanjuidavid/Mictec_Django/README.md

 ```

-- So the first line of code **_from django.conf.urls import static_** this basically enables us to import the statics urls in the settings.py
+- So the first line of code **_from django.conf.urls import static_** this basically enables us to import the statics urls from our settings.py
 - The code **_from django.conf import settings_**, this line of code just enables us to import our settings.py in to our urls.py
-- The word include will be useful to us, in that it well help us to include the urls and namespaces from the other applcations
+- The word include will be useful to us, in that it well help us to include the urls and namespaces from the other applications

 - The urlpattern **_urlpatterns += static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)_** provides our project with the route where our uploaded images are stored ie. the media folder (It will be auto created).
 The urlpattern **_urlpatterns += static(settings.STATIC_URL, document_root=settings.STATIC_ROOT)_** provides our root urls.py with the routes to the folder where we store our static files ie. css, images and js files.
 - The next step is that i would like us to create the templates folder and the static folder in the base directory of our project, For this i would like you to look at our project layout and see where the templates and static folders are.
-- In the static directory i would also like you to create an additional 3 folders for css, js and images.
-Kindly, check at my repository and see where our directories are located.
+- In the static directory, i would also like you to create an additional 3 folders for css, js and images.
+Kindly, check my repository and see where our directories are located.

 ## Creating our first application

-- In django we usually work in applications for instance in an e-commerce project we usually have the following applications, Accounts,Payments,Store, Invoicing and etc.
+- In django we usually work with applications for instance in an e-commerce project we usually have the following applications, Accounts,Payments,Store, Invoicing,delivery and etc.
 - In this section we will first begin our project by creating an application called the **_blog_**
 - To create our first application type the following command in your terminal.